10 Most Valuable Franklin Half Dollars

 8. 1950 Full Bell Line – $39,600

-The 1950 Franklin Half Dollar value is particularly high in top grades, especially with Full Bell Lines.
-It is one of the early years of the series, and well-preserved specimens are harder to find.
+The 1950 Franklin Half Dollar value is high in top grades, especially with Full Bell Lines.
+It is one of the earliest years of the series, and well-preserved specimens are harder to find.

 • A popular date among collectors.